 Jesus did that for us when He chose to submit to God and go to the cross.
 That is most important.
 Peter tells us that doing right silences the ignorance of foolish people.
 When we do right, there are none who can bring a bad report—even one founded in ignorance.

-1 Peter 2:16–17 (MEV): As free people, do not use your liberty as a covering for evil, but live as servants of God.
+As free people, do not use your liberty as a covering for evil, but live as servants of God.
 Honor all people.
 Love the brotherhood.
 Fear God.
-Honor the king.
+Honor the king.1 Peter 2:16–17 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 We have awesome liberty in Jesus Christ.
 Paul said it this way.

-1 Corinthians 10:23 (MEV): “All things are lawful for me,” but not all things are helpful.
-“All things are lawful for me,” but not all things edify
+“All things are lawful for me,” but not all things are helpful.
+“All things are lawful for me,” but not all things edify1 Corinthians 10:23 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

-1 Corinthians 10:24 (MEV): Let no one seek his own, but each one the other’s well-being.
+Let no one seek his own, but each one the other’s well-being.1 Corinthians 10:24 — Modern English Version (Thinline Edition.; Lake Mary, FL: Passio, 2014)

 That is how we are to use our liberty, to serve others.
 By so doing we serve God.
 We honor all.
 We love our brothers and sisters.
 This brings honor to God and those who govern us.